 “Crossing the chasm” refers to the pattern of technology adoption.
 The cycle of how we adopt new technologies can be applied to almost any product or startup.
 Simply, it is achieving a place where your product reached Early Majority and it is not only used by Innovators and Early Adopters.

 “Chasm” is a metaphor for the gap between those two groups.
 To successfully achieve that, you need to understand each group, their habits, and needs.
 What Innovators are seeking and looking for in your product, can be very different from what will motivate the Early Majority.

-Early majority and late majority plays it safe, waiting for reviews and they expect to have a fully-functional product.
+The early majority and late majority play it safe, waiting for reviews and they expect to have a fully functional product.
 Innovators and early adopters will overlook small flaws or bugs simply because they’re excited to be trying something new.
 Kickstarter is a perfect example of forgiveness of Innovators and Early Adopters.
 Despite the hundreds of failed product launches, people still keep backing up the projects.

 Don’t be afraid to be very specific.
 People who are not in your target audience can still buy from you, but they’re not your top focus and they’re not the user around who you want to model your marketing strategy.

 Let’s be honest – your company is probably not big enough to supply the entire market.
 That’s why you need to know which piece of cake, sorry, market, you’re going after.
 Marketing segmentation is a marketing strategy that involves dividing a broad target market into subsets of consumers who have common needs, wants, demand, or characteristics.

 Many entrepreneurs make the mistake of wishing to go after the whole world and in that model, they want to segment the whole world.
 Yeah right, like everybody in the world is going to want/need/buy your product.